 Many universities use an electronic medium for submitting assignments and downloading lecture notes.
 “Unfortunately not all students have computer facilities, yet computer literacy is an essential skill for all students,” said Nyembezi.

-Cilliers encourages students to enrol for computer literacy programmes as well as make use of computer assistants at the computer labs, who are paid to assist students in optimising their online work.
+encourages students to enrollfor computer literacy programms as well as make use of computer assistants at the computer labs, who are paid to assist students in optimis\zing their online work.

 Taking notes is another important aspect of university life.
 Nyembezi advises students that when taking notes they should label and date all notes.
 “Develop a system of shorthand and use colour, pictures or diagrams to make notes more visual.
 In addition to this students should review their notes on a daily basis,” she said.